microsoft/ELL/docs/tutorials/Getting-started-with-object-detection-using-region-of-interest-networks/index.md

 ## Deploy a pretrained model on the Raspberry Pi device

-The process for deploying a pretrained model on Raspberry Pi device is simillar to instructions you might have followed in the Darknet model section of the [importing models](/ELL/tutorials/Importing-models/) tutorial.
+The process for deploying a pretrained model on Raspberry Pi device is similar to instructions you might have followed in the Darknet model section of the [importing models](/ELL/tutorials/Importing-models/) tutorial.
 Start by downloading the model description, weights, and labels.